-Those students intending to enrol in a State Training Provider or seek employment will study a mix of General course units and VET programs.
+Those students intending to enrol in TAFE or seek employment will study a mix of General course units and VET programs.

 All students study 6 courses (or the equivalent) in Year 11, a total of 12 semester-long course units.
 Most students will continue with these 6 courses in Year 12.
 Over the two years, students will be able to complete 24 course units or the equivalent.
 Year 11 students will not have sessions for directed study.